-Before we get started here, a quick personal aside… This is fucking bananas that I actually finished this list.
+Before we get started here, a quick personal aside… This is absolutely bananas that I actually finished this list.
 I started nearly five years ago and didn’t actually anticipate I’d ever complete it.
 I’m not sure I learned anything or gained any real knowledge/experience of value over that time—aside, of course, from the obvious lesson that organization is beneficial.
 I didn’t start a master list of the feelings for about two years, so if things appeared to be showing up haphazardly… that’s why.
 Anyway, I hope that if you’ve read any of these, you’ve at least chuckled to yourself once.
 If not, read them again.
 There has to be something in here.
-Hell, there’s two-hundred and fucking fifty of them.
+Hell, there’s two-hundred and fifty of them.

 I don’t typically enjoy all the things about weddings that most people love.

 It seems like, and I could be wrong here, most people enjoy–in no specific order–the dancing, the ceremony, the witnessing of two people in love, the pomp and circumstance.